 An emergency shelter is a facility that provides shelter to homeless families and/or homeless individuals on a limited short-term basis.
 While there are no emergency shelters located within City limits, several organizations including the Placer County Department of Health and Human Services and The Gathering Inn have 208 beds for homeless individuals, including 17 dedicated to men and 6 dedicated to women, specifically; the remainder are not designated for either sex.
-The City's Zoning Ordinance permits emergency shelters in the Rocklin Ranch Planned Development industrial zone (PD-LI) as a permitted use.
+The City's Zoning Ordinance permits emergency shelters in any the Rocklin Ranch Planned Development industrial zone (PD-LI) or equivalent planned development zone that list it as a permitted use.
+Pursuant to AB 101 (2019), the City will also establish a streamlined approval process for low-barrier navigation centers to be permitted by right (Program 16).
+Low-barrier navigation centers are temporary housing with case management available that also use best practices to reduce barriers to access, such as not prohibiting pets or storage of possessions, permitting individuals to reside with partners, or designing the shelter to permit privacy.
+Vacant land and underutilized properties are available in this zone to accommodate at least one shelter, as required by State law.
 There are approximately 51.5 acres in the Rocklin Ranch PD-LI zone with parcels ranging in size 0.5 acres to 10 acres.
 There are both developed and vacant lots within this zone.
-These parcels are within close proximity to services and therefore make these sites more available for the development of a shelter.
+These parcels are within close proximity to services_and therefore make these sites more available for the development of a shelter.
 Surrounding uses include single family residential neighborhoods across the primary access street into the area (i.e., Del Mar Avenue).
 Existing uses within the zone include light manufacturing, offices and warehousing.
 The majority of these uses are conducted completely within enclosed buildings.
 This zone is a mile or less from fixed route transit, grocery/retailers (Target and others at the Rocklin Commons Shopping Center), as well as other convenience stores and restaurants.
 Dial-A-Ride/Paratransit services are also available to the area providing additional public transportation options for both the general public and disabled individuals.
 Rocklin's Dial-A-Ride system (operated by Placer County Transit) provides transportation service to all locations in Rocklin and connections to other communities and regional routes and systems from the existing transfer station at the Roseville Galleria.
 Emergency shelters are required to provide a minimum of one off-street parking space for every ten adult beds, plus one parking space for the manager and one parking space for each on-site employee.